-Harvard moves classes online, advises students to stay home after spring break in response to covid-19
+Harvard tells students to move out and finish classes remotely after spring break in response to covid-19

-Harvard University advised its students not to return to campus after spring break and to expect to complete classwork remotely “until further notice,” in an effort to avoid the further spread of COVID-19.
+Harvard University advised its students not to return to campus after spring break and to expect to complete classwork remotely “until further notice,” in an effort to avoid the spread of covid-19.

+“Harvard College students will be required to move out of their houses and first-year dorms as soon as possible and no later than Sunday, March 15,” at 5 p.m., Rakesh Khurana, the dean of Harvard College told students Tuesday.

+“We realize that leaving campus at short notice will be challenging for some of you,” he wrote, and directed students whose home is in one of the countries most affected by the coronavirus outbreak or a country subject to the federal government’s travel ban to consult with a dean as soon as possible.

-The change marked another sign of the impact of the coronavirus outbreak on even the most iconic institutions, as a growing number of universities known for their intense classroom debates, crowded events and hands-on research are now moving to empty their campuses as much as possible.
+The change marked another sign of the impact of the coronavirus outbreak on even the most iconic institutions, as a growing number of universities known for their intense classroom debates, packed arenas and hands-on research are now moving to empty their campuses as much as possible.

-Amherst College, Princeton University, Stanford University, New York University, the University of Washington and others have announced dramatic changes in recent days in an effort to prevent infections by limiting the communal gatherings that have been central to campus life and learning at many schools.
+Amherst College, Princeton University, Stanford University, New York University, the University of Washington, Ohio State University and others have announced dramatic changes in recent days in an effort to prevent infections by limiting for some period of time the communal gatherings that have been central to campus life and learning at many schools.

+At all colleges, students, faculty and staff are grappling with considerable uncertainty as the impact of the virus changes day by day.

-Harvard is beginning to transition to virtual classes and hopes that transformation will be complete by March 23, the first day of classes after spring break, the school’s president announced to campus Tuesday.
+Harvard is beginning to transition to virtual classes and hopes that transformation will be complete by March 23, the first day of classes after spring break, the school’s president announced Tuesday.

 Graduate students will transition to online work wherever possible, and students who must remain on campus will be taught remotely “and must prepare for severely limited on-campus activities and interactions,” the university’s president, Lawrence Bacow, wrote.

+Furman wrote that he doesn’t think anyone in the United States will be sitting in a university classroom two weeks from now.

+Furman, a former economic adviser in the Obama administration, added that if and when Harvard has a confirmed case of covid 19, “it will be too late.
+How do 6,700 undergraduates living in dorms and eating together in dining halls self isolate?
+How could we send them home then?”

-Non-essential gatherings of more than 25 people on campus are strongly discouraged, he wrote.
+Nonessential gatherings of more than 25 people on campus are strongly discouraged, Bacow wrote.

+Gay asked that even smaller meetings be held remotely, or postponed, if possible.

+Khurana told students that officials were working to get all classes online.
+“We are committed to ensuring that you will all be able to finish your spring term courses, and that you will remain on track to graduation,” he wrote.

 In his letter, Bacow spoke to the fundamental change about to occur: He acknowledged to students, especially graduating seniors, that this was not how they expected their time at Harvard to end.